Campbellville, Ontario

-Campbellville is a compact rural community in the geographic township of Nassagaweya in the Town of Milton, Regional Municipality of Halton, Ontario, Canada.
+Campbellville is a compact rural community in the geographic township of Nassagaweya in the Town of Milton, Ontario.
 It is on the Niagara Escarpment and is a tourist destination for residents of the Greater Toronto Area.

 History

 Campbellville is named for John Campbell, who settled there in 1832.
 A saw mill was later built.
 A tavern was opened in 1847 by Mr. Priest.
 A hotel was also located in the early settlement, which burned down around 1930.
 The first store and post office were noted in 1849, located in William Campbell's home and operated by Malcolm Campbell.

 Campbelleville was incorporated as a police village in 1914.

 Campbellville was originally part of Nassagaweya Township, and it was noted in 1932 that Campbellville "was, as it is now, the most important centre" in the township.
 Nassagaweya Township was part of Halton County until 1974, when the Regional Municipality of Halton was created and the township became part of the town of Milton.